PubsandBeer

 4.10% ABV.

-We have tried this beer twice.
+We have tried this beer 4 times.

 We have given this beer an average score of Good to Excellent.